mining, team, on-site

 • Learning to cultivate curiosity and your growth mindset.

-• Problem Solving: Critical and Design thinking – You will learn different methodologies in problem solving; With emphasis on understanding the voice of customer, root cause analysis and solution ideation.
+• Problem Solving: Critical and design thinking by learning various methodologies in problem solving.
+With emphasis on understanding the voice of customer, root cause analysis and solution ideation.

 • Managing and dealing with change.